• Skip to primary navigation

 • Use room temperature eggs.
 This allows you to whip more air into the eggs, creating a lighter and fluffier texture.

 • Feed a crowd: You can easily double this recipe to feed a large group of folks.
-Serve paired with cheesy spinach and mushroom quiche or goat cheese frittata with asparagus and tomatoes.
+Serve pancakes paired with spinach quiche or asparagus frittata.

 • Keep pancakes warm.
 Prep a baking sheet with two pieces of foil to store and keep cooked pancakes covered and warm while continuing to cook additional pancakes.